VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 <img src="https://lh3.googleusercontent.com/pw/ADCreHfL-nbDiTeiYVwKehMcZPCWS4vbdLyINcp3vKml8sDHzFSTYe1VwuexfmBm7WMuOcHHtZM3jBvRVSjVQPA5Nf3_UIDoQ0kpJrBEbwNwm-aBnnEFXz7mxgiKweHMy39iecCa53_7H2PxFA-5-pKN45Dq=w1920-h812-s-no" width="700" height="300">

 - **Types of Delays:** Several types of delays affect packets during their journey, including nodal processing delay, queuing delay, transmission delay, and propagation delay.
-- **Processing Delay:** Part of the processing delay includes examining the packet's header and checking for bit-level errors.
-High-speed routers have processing delays typically in microseconds.
+- **Processing Delay:** Part of the processing delay includes examining the packet's header and checking for bit level errors.
+High speed routers have processing delays typically in microseconds.
 - **Queuing Delay:** Queuing delay occurs as packets wait in a queue before being transmitted onto the link.
 It depends on the number of packets ahead in the queue and can range from microseconds to milliseconds.
 - **Transmission Delay:** It is the time required to push all of a packet's bits into the link, determined by the packet's length and the transmission rate of the link.
 It is typically in microseconds to milliseconds.
 - **Propagation Delay:** It is the time for a bit to propagate from one router to the next, dependent on the distance between routers and the propagation speed of the link.
-It can be in milliseconds for wide-area networks.
+It can be in milliseconds for wide area networks.
 - **Comparing Transmission and Propagation Delay:** Transmission delay is about pushing out the packet, while propagation delay is about bit propagation.
 They can be thought of as the time it takes for a caravan of cars to travel between tollbooths on a highway.
 - **Traffic Intensity:** The traffic intensity (La/R) plays a vital role in estimating queuing delay.
 If it exceeds 1, queuing delay can approach infinity.
 It varies based on the rate of packet arrivals and the transmission rate.

 <img src="https://lh3.googleusercontent.com/pw/ADCreHd2b-31EKHc-W0Ah_HtMogmvFSs7LCK5p-2s6gK7o4h2dv7yao9fDUTvge6xrDnoPiVzIlly5XMmSi-l-sLOQST4M6NFGPxk7GSChBXEqVrqqEJD_ZESJ2vL-SSSzsXRw8dMtxXjAUJUIHuei8cA2j7=w1092-h888-s-no" width="600" height="400">

-> **Trace Route**: measure end-to-end delay in a computer network by tracing the route taken by packets and measuring round-trip delays to routers.
+> **Trace Route**: measure end to end delay in a computer network by tracing the route taken by packets and measuring round-trip delays to routers.

-> If the source receives fewer than three messages from any given router (due to packet loss in the network), Traceroute places an asterisk just after the router number and reports fewer than three round-trip times for that router.
+> If the source receives fewer than three messages from any given router (due to packet loss in the network), Traceroute places an asterisk just after the router number and reports fewer than three round trip times for that router.

 ## 1.10 Throughput

 > If the file consists of F bits and the transfer takes T seconds for Host B to receive all F bits, then the average throughput of the file transfer is F/T bits/sec.

 - **Instantaneous vs. Average Throughput**: It explains the difference between instantaneous throughput (bits/sec at a given moment) and average throughput (bits/sec over the entire transfer).
-- **Two-Link Network**: In a simple network with two links, the throughput is determined by the slower link, which acts as the **bottleneck**. `min{Rc, Rs}`
+- **Two Link Network**: In a simple network with two links, the throughput is determined by the slower link, which acts as the **bottleneck**. `min{Rc, Rs}`
 - **Multiple Links**: In a network with multiple links between source and destination, the throughput is limited by the slowest link along the path.
-- **Access Network**: In today's Internet, the access network is often the bottleneck for throughput due to over-provisioned core network links.
+- **Access Network**: In today's Internet, the access network is often the bottleneck for throughput due to over provisioned core network links.
 - **Intervening Traffic**: Throughput can be affected by other data flows sharing the same link, even if the link has a high transmission rate.
 - **General Dependence**: Throughput depends not only on link transmission rates but also on intervening traffic, making it a more complex concept.